Jatin Bora: Films

-Although he had a minor role in Kolahal, his first professional film, Jatin Bora officially debuted in Uttarkaal (1989) (opposite Moloya Goswami).
+Although he had a minor role in Kolahal, his first professional film officially debuted in Uttarkaal (1989) (opposite Moloya Goswami).
 The movie was successful, and Jatin became a star of the Assamese cinema.

 After Uttarkal, Bora acted in several plays for Doordarshan.
 He featured in the teleserials like Biju Phukan’s Deuta, Chandra Talukdar’s Namgharia, Birina Paator Anguthee, Jones Mahalia's Pratighat, Surangor Majere, and Ghat-Pratighat.
 In 1993 he had a role in the film I Killed Him Sir.

-He was commercially successful in Munin Barua's romantic drama film Hiya Diya Niya in 2000, opposite debutante Luna Lahkar.The best known songs of the movie were "Nohole porichoy" and "Mitha Mitha Aji Xopunote" by Zubeen Garg.
+He was commercially successful in Munin Barua's romantic drama film Hiya Diya Niya in 2000, opposite debutante Luna Lahkar and Ravi Sarma.
+The best known songs of the movie were "Nohole porichoy" and "Mitha Mitha Aji Xopunote" by Assamese singer Zubeen Garg.

 In the same year, he also appeared in a negative role in Zubeen Garg debut directed film Tumi Mur Mathu Mur.

 After that he appeared in back to back many films of Munin Barua, like Nayak, Kanyadaan, Daag, Bidhata etc. 2001 romance film Nayak (with co-stars Zerifa Wahid and Ravi Sarma) was one of the biggest hits in his career.
 In Kanyadaan, he acted along with Mridula Baruah and Chetana Das.
 He also had performances in the films like, Agnisakhi, Kadambari, Suren Suror Putek etc.

 In 2003, he appeared in Munin Barua's highly acclaimed film Bidhata, which was said to be an Assamese adaptation of the Bollywood movie Anand.

 He began his directorial career in 2006 with a film called Adhinayak.
 This film was extensively shot in Barapani, Cherrapunji and in and around Guwahati.

 Later in 2019 he directed and acted as the lead in the movie Ratnakar.